-expanded uses for family care benefit short-term disability plan effective april 1, 2022 expanded reasons for use of family care benefit
+expanded uses for family care benefit

+short-term disability plan effective april 1, 2022

 Update to the summary plan descriptions (SPD) Changes described in this SMM are effective as of April 1, 2022.

 The enclosed information serves as an official summary of material modification (SMM) for the Short-Term Disability (STD) Plan.
 Please keep this information with your other plan documents for future reference.
 You can access the summary plan descriptions for your benefits at hr2.chevron.com or by calling the HR Service Center at 1-888-825-5247.